-Depending upon your goals and the type of blog you want to start, it costs around $34.50 to $65.40 (minimum) to start a blog in 2020 and cover your first year of expenses if you’re only spending money on hosting—and doing all of your own content writing, utilizing organic promotion efforts and otherwise keeping to a tight budget.
+Depending upon your goals and the type of blog you want to start, it costs around $34.50 to $65.40 (minimum) to start a blog in 2020 and cover your first year of expenses if you’re only spending money on an affordable shared hosting plan—and doing all of your own content writing, utilizing organic promotion efforts and otherwise keeping to a tight budget.

 If you need to factor in buying a computer, phone or other hardware into your equation for how much it’ll cost to start blogging—then that can add anywhere from $200 to $2,600 in one-time purchases depending upon the brand of computer (Windows vs Apple) and features (MacBook vs MacBook Pro) you decide upon.
 Plus, there are a lot more variables to consider when it comes to how much it costs, depending upon the kind of blogger you want to be:

 - Hobby Bloggers (blogging solely for fun or as a creative outlet)

 - Side Hustle Bloggers (blogging on the side of your day job to slowly build a business)

 - Full-Time Bloggers (blogging as a full-time business, where you’ll likely want managed WordPress hosting too)

 If you’re just getting started and want to keep your new blog on a tight budget, you’ll have a different threshold for costs compared to someone who’s running a blog that already generates a little income when it makes sense to upgrade into more premium expenses like the best web hosting, better plugins, themes or more robust email marketing tools.

 - How Much it Costs to Start a Hobby Blog: $34.50

 - How Much it Costs to Start a Side Hustle Blog: $65.40